http://aeudiscussion.blogspot.com/

 This agreement is divisive, offering vastly different outcomes to different groups.
 In fact Mary Bluett has acknowledged that this agreement, as well as the 2 past agreements, has delivered differential outcomes to different groups.
 A union should be about improving everyone’s pay and conditions, not 24% for some and 13% for others.

+If this agreement is so good, why are the facts being misrepresented?
+Four years, not three While the agreement may be for 3 years the pay increases have to cover a 4 year period.
+We have not had a pay increase for one and a half years.
+We were due one in Jan 2008 and we cannot get another pay rise until Jan 2012 Jan 2012 take away Jan 2008 = 4 years Including increments!
 Including the increments in the overall pay increases makes the increase look much bigger, but if you were going to get an increment in the current agreement, then you will get an increment in this agreement.
 The table below clearly shows that the same result would have been achieved if we had accepted the original offer of 3.25% each year for 4 years.
-The difference of $9 to $11 p.a. in the final salary is because the first pay increase is larger.
+The difference of $9 to $11 p.a. in the final salary is because the first pay increase is larger. | But what about all the teachers in the middle, Mary? | ||

-..teachers at the bottom and top of the scale are winners” Mary Bluett The Age 18/5/08
+“..teachers at the bottom and top of the scale are winners” Mary Bluett The Age 18/5/08 |

 Bonus or backpay?